aporeto-inc/trireme-lib/README.md

 With Trireme, there is no need to define any security rules with IPs, port numbers, or ACLs.
 Everything is based on identity attributes; your IP and port allocation scheme is not relevant to Trireme and it is compatible with most underlying networking technologies.
 The end-to-end authentication and authorization approach is also compatible with NATs and IPv4/IPv6 translations.

 A PU is a logical unit of control to which you attach identity and authorization policies.
 It provides a simple mechanism where the identity is derived out of the Docker manifest; however, other mechanisms are possible for more sophisticated identity definition.
 For instance, you may want to tag your 3-tier container application as "frontend," "backend," and "database."
 By associating corresponding labels and containers, these labels become "the identity."
-A policy for the “backend” containers can simply to accept traffic only from “frontend” containers.
+A policy for the “backend” containers can simply accept traffic only from “frontend” containers.
 Alternatively, an orchestration system might define a composite identity for each container and implement more sophisticated policies.

 PolicyLogic defines the set of authorization rules as a function of the identity of attributes and loads these rules into Trireme when a container is instantiated.
 Authorization rules describe the set of identities with which a particular container is allowed to interact.
-We provide an example of this integration logic with Kubernetes in [link].
-Furthermore, we provide an example of a simple policy where two containers can only talk to each other if they have matching labels in [link].
+We provide an example of this integration logic with Kubernetes  [here](https://github.com/aporeto-inc/kubernetes-integration).
+Furthermore, we provide an example of a simple policy where two containers can only talk to each other if they have matching labels in [this example](https://github.com/aporeto-inc/trireme/tree/master/example).
 Each rule defines a match based on the identity attributes.
 PolicyLogic assumes a whitelist model where everything is dropped unless explicitly allowed by the authorization policy.

 PU identities are cryptographically signed with a node specific secret and sent as part of a TCP connection setup negotiation.
 Trireme supports both mutual and receiver-only authorization.
 Moreover, it supports two authentication and signing modes: (1) A pre-shared key and (2) a PKI mechanism based on ECDSA.
 In the case of ECDSA, public keys are either transmitted on the wire or pre-populated through an out-of-band mechanism to improve efficiency.
 Trireme also supports two identity encoding mechanisms: (1) A signed JSON Web Token (JWT) and (2) a custom binary mapping mechanism.